Capital Gains Tax on Property, Shares and Goods

-Since January 2014, there is a general taper relief of 50% for investments held for between two and eight years and 65% thereafter.
+There is a general taper relief of 50% for investments held for between two and eight years and 65% thereafter.
 So where a taxpayer holds shares for at least two years, 50% of the gain on disposal is free of tax, and if held for more than eight years, 65% of the gain is tax-exempt.
-These exemptions do not apply to social charges, which remain payable on the full gain at a flat rate of 15.5%.
+These exemptions do not apply to social charges, which remain payable on the full gain at a flat rate of 17.2%.

 There is also a more generous relief governing the sale of shares relating to small and medium companies (SME) created within the last 10 years, and which are based within the European economic area (EEA).
 This relief also applies to sales of EEA SME shares by business owners on retirement, as well as shares sold within a family.
 Those shares may benefit from extended taper relief as follows (this does not apply to social charges):

 Losses can be carried forward 10 years and offset against future gains on the sale of shares and securities (not other assets).

 Capital gains tax is also payable on other moveable goods such as jewellery, antiques and works of art.

 The following are exempt from capital gains tax:

 - Other moveable goods where the proceeds are less than or equal to €5,000

 - Other moveable goods held for more than 12 years